jackyzha0/quartz/content/Words I Like.md

 ### Paratelic (adjective)

 1. Applied to the mental orientation of a person who has a fun loving attitude to a situation and seeks excitement.
 A paratelic state of mind is activity orientated and pleasure seeking.
 See also reversal theory.
 Compare telic.

+### Risible (adjective)

+1. Relating to laughter or used in eliciting laughter.
+2. Eliciting laughter, ludicrous.
+3. Capable of laughing or inclined to laugh.

 ### Rue (noun)